raspberrypilearning/scratch-3d-science/en/step_1.md

 title: What you will learn
 ---

-+ How to use connect multiple LEDs to a Raspberry Pi
++ How to connect multiple LEDs to a Raspberry Pi
 + How to use multiple pins to control LEDs using Scratch
 + How to control LEDs using random patterns or inputs